 The Reading/Writing Center provides free tutoring on a drop-in basis.
 Teacher Associates (TAs) provide assistance in areas such as:

 - how to better process information from a text

 - how to take notes and organize information from a text

 - how to understand main ideas and supporting details

 - understanding writing prompts

 - While Reading/Writing Center TAs do not provide copy editing services, they DO assist students in identifying and correcting specific grammatical errors.

 Beginning June 21, 2021, the SSC will offer in-person tutoring, computer lab, and study room usage.
 Walk-ins are welcome, but appointment-booking is highly encouraged for efficiency and sanitation purposes.

-Click here to review/download the fall 2021 in-person reading/writing center schedule.
+Click here to review/download the winter 2022 in-person reading/writing center schedule.